johntenezaca7/healthcare-dashboard/README.md

 A full-stack healthcare management application built with React (TypeScript) and FastAPI (Python).

+## 🚀 Production Deployment

+Ready for production deployment!
+See [DEPLOYMENT.md](./DEPLOYMENT.md) for detailed deployment instructions to Render or other platforms.

+**Quick Deploy:**
+- Backend: Docker-ready with PostgreSQL
+- Frontend: Production build with nginx (see `frontend/Dockerfile.prod`)
+- Static Site: Also supports static site hosting (Vite build)

 ## Prerequisites

 - **Docker & Docker Compose** (recommended) OR